yourWaifu/sleepy-discord-docs/docs/connect-options.md

 ## Intents

 Filters what information Discord sends to the client.
-[Click here for a list of available Intents](reference/Files/client_8h/#enum-intent).
+A list of Intents can be found on Discord docs.

 :::important